 The World-Wide Web continues to grow rapidly, which makes exploiting all useful information that is available a standing challenge.
-Although general web search engines crawl and index a large amount of information, typically they ignore valuable data in text databases that is "hidden" behind search interfaces and whose contents are not directly available for crawling through hyperlinks.
+Although general Web search engines crawl and index a large amount of information, typically they ignore valuable data in text databases that are "hidden" behind search interfaces and whose contents are not directly available for crawling through hyperlinks.

-Example 1.1.
-Consider the U.S. Patent and Trademark (USPTO) database, which contains the full text of all patents awarded in the US since 1976.
-If we query USPTO for patents with the keywords "wireless" and "network", USPTO returns 62,231 matches as of June 6th, 2007, corresponding to distinct patents that contain these keywords.
-In contrast, a query on Google's main index that finds those pages in the USPTO database with the keywords "wireless" and "network" returns two matches as of June 6th, 2007.
-This illustrates that valuable content available through the USPTO database is ignored by this search engine.
+Example 1.1 Consider the U.S. Patent and Trademark (USPTO) database, which contains1 the full text of all the patents awarded in the US since 1976.2 If we query3 USPTO for patents with the keywords "wireless" and "network", USPTO returns 36,686 matches as of June 22nd, 2005, corresponding to distinct patents that contain these keywords.
+In contrast, a query4 on Google that finds the pages in the USPTO database